Quote of the Day

 |Figure 1: Damage to My Brother's Chimney from Lightning.||Figure 2: One of a Number of Blown Outlets at My Brother's Home.|

-I have seen many examples of lightning damage to electronic hardware.
+I have seen many examples of lightning damage to electronic hardware and even homes.
 Some of these examples are quite dramatic -- circuit boards literally blown to pieces.
 On field trips, I have inspected homes that had their entire sides damaged.
 No electronics will survive this type of strike.
 In other cases, the damage suffered is more subtle.
 A circuit card may be rendered inoperative, but with no visible damage.
+When it comes to the damage of the house, mostly it's the windows and doors that are affected, which eventually leads to replacing them.
+You might consider opting for the services of local firms or contacting Renewal by Andersen Windows & Doors if you find yourself in such a familiar situation.

 Magnitude of a Lightning Strike Current Surge